 Jeffs, T. and Smith, M. K. (1994) ‘Young people, youth work and a new authoritarianism’, Youth and Policy 46

 Jeffs, T. and Smith, M. K. (1996) ‘“Getting the dirtbags off the streets” – curfews and other solutions to juvenile crime’, Youth and Policy 52.

 Jeffs, T. and Smith, M. M. (1999a) Informal Education.
 Conversation, democracy and learning, Ticknall: Education Now.

 Jeffs, T. and Smith, M. K. (1999b) ‘The problem of “youth” for youth work’ Youth and Policy No 62, http://www.infed.org/archives/youth.htm.

 Jeffs, T. and Smith, M. K. (2001a) ‘Youth’ in M. Haralambos (ed.)
 Developments in Sociology 17, Ormskirk: Causeway Press.

-Jeffs, T. and Smith, M. K. (2001b) ‘Social exclusion, joined-up thinking and individualization – new labour’s connexions strategy’ the encyclopedia of informal education, http://www.infed.org/personaladvisers/connexions_strategy.htm.
+Jeffs, T. and Smith, M. K. (2001b) ‘Social exclusion, joined-up thinking and individualization – new labour’s connexions strategy’ The encyclopedia of pedagogy and informal education, http://www.infed.org/personaladvisers/connexions_strategy.htm.

 Jeffs, T. and Smith, M. K. (2002) ‘Individualization and youth work’, Youth and Policy 76: 39-65.